 A Sustainability Statement of Intent (SSI) is a working manifesto to be discussed and contributed to by technicians, teaching staff and students.
 The aim is to clarify what sustainability means in the particular practical context of a given programme or medium, acknowledging the responsibility of academics, technicians and students to support and pursue sustainable practices, and to approach each programme’s materials, processes and production with a critical understanding of their impact.

-Currently, SSIs are a component exclusive to the School of Arts and Humanities.
+SSIs are a component currently used within the RCA’s School of Arts and Humanities.

 InnovationRCA is the Royal College of Art’s centre for entrepreneurship and commercialisation, helping staff, students and alumni transform compelling ideas into successful businesses.
 Our portfolio of design-led start-up companies and spin-outs includes companies covering many sectors, including agri-tech, med-tech, clean-tech, construction, fashion, interiors and more.
 More information can be found here.

 - Aerseeds: improve soil and support reforestation through aerodynamic nutrient and seed pods made from food waste